65+ Must-Have Gifts for RV Owners: The Ultimate Wishlist 2024

 Every adventure whether it be a road trip with friends, a camping trip with friends, or a trip abroad with friends will have a different dynamic, vibe, and intention.

 Take time to identify these factors as outlined in this How To Plan a Trip with Friends Guide.
-From past experience, I have been on some miserable trips because the intention was unclear.
+From experience, I have been on some miserable trips because the intention was unclear.

 Help create a great experience with your friends by stating the intent of the trip before anything else!